LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    ParaView Python Shell window

-Here we’ll show an example solving the issue with quite long Python Calculator Expression.
+Here we'll show an example solving the issue with quite long Python Calculator Expression.
 The IDS database ``Shot:1; Run:1; User: kosl;
 Tokamak: iter`` has almost 100 Ion Density data arrays, so very long expression is needed to create a sum of all of them.
 One way to avoid